DEI Affairs Committee

 - Town Halls: DEI is a frequent topic at regularly-scheduled town halls led by Dean Warnick

-- Community book reads: Leading the college-wide participation in the university-wide reading of and discussions about Ibram X. Kendi’s book “How to be an Antiracist” in the autumn 2020.
-Another book read is planned for spring 2021
+- Community book reads: Leading the college-wide participation in the university-wide reading of and discussions about Ibram X. Kendi’s book “How to be an Antiracist” in the winter 2021.
+Additional book reads are planned for spring 2021

 - Facilitator training: Sponsor training to lead book reads and other diversity dialogues